Ethos-lab/robust-representation-matching/l_infty/README.md

 **4. RRM (ResNet18)**

-- Train the ResNet18 teacher using fast AT:
+- Step 1: Train the ResNet18 teacher using fast AT:

 ```
 # ResNet18 fast AT train
 python train_pgd.py --data-dir /path/to/cifar --arch resnet18 --opt-level O2
 ```

-- Train the ResNet50 student using RRM and the previously trained ResNet18 model:
+- Step 2: Train the ResNet50 student using RRM and the previously trained ResNet18 model:

 ```
 # RRM (ResNet18) train